 And I guess I haven’t changed!

 My heart always wants to reach out and help.
 This morning I was able to help a sea bird injured on the beach, and I often rescue honey bees I find lying exhausted around the property.
-All they need is a little sugar solution and a place to rest before heading off in the morning back to their hive.
+All they need is a little sugar solution and a place to rest before heading back to their hive in the morning.

-I’ve always loved the underdog… Buck, a dog I’ve had the privilege of working with, is one of those “underdogs” who totally captured my heart.
-He’s a dog I learned a lot from…and I think you will too.
+Buck, a dog I’ve had the privilege of working with, is one of those “underdogs” who totally captured my heart.
+He’s a dog I learned a lot from, and I think you will too.

 So, before you continue, check out this quick video clip of me working with Buck.